How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 Uploading_Comments.png

-You can complete the dataset upload process as normal.
+You can complete the remainder of the dataset upload process as normal.

 I still can't do it!